Marijuana munchies are all in the brain, U.S. study finds

-NEW YORK (Reuters) - If recent laws legalizing marijuana in more U.S. states also boost sales of potato chips and brownies, scientists will know why: A study in mice published on Wednesday found, unexpectedly, that the active ingredients in pot essentially make appetite-curbing regions of the brain reverse functions.
+NEW YORK, Feb 18 (Reuters) - If recent laws legalizing marijuana in more U.S. states also boost sales of potato chips and brownies, scientists will know why: A study in mice published on Wednesday found, unexpectedly, that the active ingredients in pot essentially make appetite-curbing regions of the brain reverse functions.

 When that happens, neurons that ordinarily transmit a signal that means, “you’re full, stop eating,” instead give the brain the munchies, neurobiologists reported in the journal Nature.